takahm6/GetCleanDataProject/README.md

 ## Getting and Clearning Data Coursera
 ### Course Project

+#### List of the Files

+*	tidy.txt
-run_analysis.R produces an output file, tidy.txt, containing the tidy data set required by the project instructions, in the working directory.
-The Data set has the dimension of 180 rows, 81 columns.
+	The output file containing the tidy data set per the specifications The Data set has the dimension of 180 rows, 81 columns.

+* 	run_analysis.R
+	R script that produces the tidy.txt
+	It writes tidy.txt, in the working directory.

+*	CODE_BOOK.md
+	Explains the features in the tidy.txt

 The Samsung Data set should be stored in "UCI HAR Dataset" directory under the working directory in order for the script to work.

-## The process
+#### The process

 1. Read X_train and X_test
 2. Read activity labels (y_train and x_train) and subjects (subject_train and subject_test)